pt9999/fixlang_minilib/README.md

 Minilib is split into several FixLang subprojects whose names start with `minilib-`.

-Each subproject is managed under a standalone GitHub repository whose names start with `fixlang-minilib-`.
+Each subproject is stored in a separated GitHub repository whose names start with `fixlang-minilib-`.
-For example, `minilib-common` is managed under [fixlang-minilib-common](https://github.com/pt9999/fixlang-minilib-common) repository.
+For example, `minilib-common` is stored in [fixlang-minilib-common](https://github.com/pt9999/fixlang-minilib-common) repository.

 ### List of subprojects